spinnaker/spinnaker/experimental/docker-compose/README.md

 ```

 ## Configure firewall rules
-This will allow the Spinnaker ports used by docker compose to become available to the outside world.
+This will allow the Spinnaker ports used by docker compose to become available to your workstation.

-Go to your GCP admin console and click on your instance, then network name ( mine says default ).
-Add a firewall rule and put `0.0.0.0/0` in Source and `tcp:8080-9000` in Allowed protocols and ports.
-Save your firewall rules.
+Go to your GCP developers console and click on your instance, then network name ( it should say `default` ).
+Click "Add firewall rule" and fill in the following values:
+* Name: `my-docker-machine`
+* Source IP ranges: the ip address of your local workstation (you can find the ip address of your local workstation via `curl myip4.com`)
+* Allowed protocols and ports: `tcp:8080-9000`
+* Target tags: `docker-machine`
+Click "Create".

 ## Launch Spinnaker via Docker Compose